Ph.D., Ohio State University, 1965

 Professor Hays joined the faculty in 1966 after teaching at Ohio State University.
 He has also taught at Johannes-Gutenberg-Universität in Mainz, Germany, and guest lectured at Purdue.
 His areas of interest are twentieth-century American literature, especially the period of high modernism, and drama.
+He retired in 2004.
 He has been a reader for the Hemingway Review and a reviewer for American Literature; he has also been a member of the F. Scott Fitzgerald Society Board, the Edith Wharton Society Board and the Ernest Hemingway Foundation.
 He is editor of News and Notes for The Fitzgerald Newsletter.

 - Senior Fulbright Lecturer, 1977-78

 - Regent's Humanities Grant, 1974